HashtagBe/slate/source/includes/_content_creation_rss.md

 }
 ```

-> Content was not deleted
+> RSS reader was not deleted

 ```json
 {